 An act relating to transportation.
+Vote required: 27

 This bill codifies vehicle inspection requirements for transportation network companies (TNCs) and requires TNCs to compensate certain drivers for their time spent completing a vehicle inspection.
 The bill also specifically authorizes TNC vehicle inspections to be completed remotely or virtually.